wsydney76/craft-contentoverview/README.md

             - linkToPage (string, the key of a page the heading is linked to.
 May contain an anchor, e.g. `page1#tab1`)
             - orderBy (string|array see [docs](https://craftcms.com/docs/4.x/entries.html#orderby)
             - ownDraftsOnly (bool, if true and scope is defined: show only drafts created by the current user)
-            - popupInfo (array|string, object template to render in an information popup)
             - query (ElementQuery, define your own query)
             - scope (string, whether drafts should be shown, drafts|provisional|all, default: only published entries will be included)
             - search (bool, whether search will be enabled)